waltligon/orangefs/doc/design/bmi-design.md

 addresses.
 The BMI user level addresses are handles for network hosts that the application uses when calling BMI functions.
-The string representation is the ASCII host name of the hosts before they are resolved by BMI (as read from a "hosts" file, for example).
+The string representation is the ASCII host name of the hosts before they are resolved by BMI (as read from a “hosts” file, for example).
 Finally, the method address is the representation that that methods use for identifying hosts, which may contain information specific to that particular protocol.
 Note that method addresses are never, under any